philipclare/tmletutorial/README.md

 # TMLE Tutorial

-This repository contains data and a number of snippets of R code, used in the TMLE tutorial currently under review at Statistics in Medicine.
+This repository contains data and a number of snippets of R code, used in the TMLE tutorial by Clare, Dobbins, Bruno and Mattick.

 | Description | Markdown | R-code |
 | --- | --- | --- |